Euler Product Asymptotics for $L$-functions of Elliptic Curves: Introduction

 \subsection{Acknowledgements}

 I would like to thank Adam Harper for very helpful discussions in connection with this paper and for feedback on a previous draft of this manuscript.
 I would also like to thank Nuno Arala Santos for helpful discussions regarding the proof of Theorem \ref{refinement}.
+Finally, I am very grateful to the anonymous referees for very helpful comments and suggestions.